waldrain/waldrain.github.io/pv.md

 The south balcony roof provides 3000 x 1275 mm and could take four Wuerth panels easily, or even five at a pinch, feeding two Replus 250.

+Let's place three Wuerth with one Replus on the balcony roof and 6 W + 2 R on the rectangle above the flat-roof dormer.

 ## Switch Between Solar and Grid Main